dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 # Context

-A Context is a named structure containing mappings from [Commands](Commands.md) to [Actions](Actions.md).
+A Context is a named structure containing mappings from [Rules](Rules.md) to [Actions](Actions.md) to create Voice Commands.
 It also defines the application or window context in which this list of Command/Action combinations will or will not be recognized.
-By limiting the Context, the same [Commands](Commands.md) can mean and do different things in different applications, for example.
+By limiting the Context, the same Voice Commands can mean and do different things in different applications, for example.

 ## Usage